WilliamFiggett/WilliamFiggett.github.io/key_info.md

 ### Dates
-First Session
+This is a 1-day workshop, running twice in August
-- Day 1: 11:30 am – 5pm Tuesday 22nd August
+- Day 1: 10 am – 4pm Tuesday 22nd August

-Second Session
-- TBA
+- Day 2: 10 am – 4pm Thursday 24th August

 ## Before the course please make sure you have: